 My rating: 5 of 5 stars

-I received and ARC of this book for an honest review.
+Loved it.
+I received an Arc of this book for an honest review.
 It gets a definite 5 stars from me.